-Memphis Grizzles play-by-play commentator Eric Hasseltine has brought his considerable sports knowledge to 92.9 FM ESPN/680 AM as its newest local host.
+Memphis Grizzles play-by-play commentator Eric Hasseltine has brought his considerable sports knowledge to 92.9 FM ESPN/680 AM.

 Hasseltine has been the voice of Grizzlies basketball since 2005.
 He served as pre- and post-game host on Grizzlies broadcasts on WHBQ from 2001 to 2004, during which time he also hosted his own talk show.